sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-application-authentication.md

 > ❗️
 >
 > The expiration time for the token itself (`exp`) should be set so that the _Time-to-Live_ of the token is not less than 1 minute.
-Also, don't confuse the token expiration time (`exp`), which should be relatively short for security reasons (e.g. 10 mins), with the _application instance_ expiration time, set by optional claim `sinch:rtc:instance:exp`, which can be days, weeks or even months long.
-More on the topic in the next chapter [Application authentication with expiration time](doc:voice-android-cloud-authentication-expiration).

 ### Signing the JWT

 The _JWT_ should be signed using a _signing key_ derived from the _Sinch Application Secret_ as follows.
 Given: